Jhon Benchy

-Career

 Club career

-At the age of 15, Estama signed for Haitian top flight side Violette, where they suffered relegation to the Haitian second division.
-After that, he joined the youth academy of New York Red Bulls in the United States.
+At the age of 15, Benchy signed for Haitian top flight side Violette, where they suffered relegation to the Haitian second division.
+After that, he joined the youth academy of the New York Red Bulls in the United States.
 In 2015, he trained with a Belgian team.

-In 2017, he signed for Dominican Republic club Cibao.
+In 2017, Benchy signed for Dominican Republic club Cibao.
 After that, he signed for Don Bosco.
 Before the 2019 season, Estama signed for Hang Yuen in Taiwan, where he was top scorer.
 Before the 2020 season, he left Hang Yuen.
 After that, he signed for Taiwan Steel, helping them win the league.
 Before the 2022 season, he signed for Taichung Futuro.

 International career

-He was a Haiti youth international.

-International career

-He has refused to represent Haiti internationally due to not wanting to be used as a political tool.
+Benchy was a Haiti youth international, but refused to represent senior team internationally, due to not wanting to be used as a political tool.
+Having played in Taiwan for the last five years, Benchy became eligible to represent Chinese Taipei and was called up to the centralised training camp in September 2024.